dkroy1746/band_center/README.md

-This is a program to find the band-centers and integrated density of states in any particular range using density of states (DOS)
+This is a program to find the band-centers and integrated density of states in any particular energy-range using density of states (DOS)

 Requirements: File containing DOS, Python libraries : pandas, numpy, scipy, csv and sys.

 The program uses Simpson's rule to integrate the density.

-You may refer to [vaspkit webpage](https://vaspkit.com/tutorials.html) for the expression of a band center.
+For the expression of the band center you may refer to the [vaspkit webpage](https://vaspkit.com/tutorials.html).

 Steps:
 1. Input the file containing DOS with energy in the 1st column and dxy, dyz, dz2 , dxz and dx2-y2 as the 6th ,7th ,8th ,9th ,10th ,11th.